alan-assuncao/RegBinEspacial/README.md

 # Bayesian inference under sparsity for spatial binary regression models.

+We implement a spatial binary regression model for area data, using a class of flexible link functions that include an extra shape parameter that can be adapted according to the degree of skewness present in the data.
+The provided codes were written in R and also in C++ to optimize computational efficiency through the R package `Rcpp`.

 ## Overview

-`SpatialBinReg` implements a spatial binary regression model for area data, using a class of flexible link functions that include an extra shape parameter that can conveniently adapt to the degree of asymmetry present in the data.
-The codes provided were written in R and also in C++ to optimize computational efficiency through the R package `Rcpp`.
-In this package, we illustrate our methodology by applying it to a motivating dataset on periodontal disease and also include a simulation study to investigate the robustness of our methods.
-We follow a Bayesian approach to perform parameter estimation and model comparison based on efficient Hamiltonian Monte Carlo samplers.
+The implementations performed here derive from the results obtained in the paper, Alan S. Assunção, Ricardo S. Ehlers, Dipankar Bandyopadhyay "Bayesian inference under sparsity for spatial binary regression models".
+We illustrate our application to a motivating dataset on periodontal disease and also include a simulation study to investigate the robustness of our methods.
+We follow a Bayesian approach to perform parameter estimation and model comparison.

 ## A Hierarchical Spatial Model